houbb/houbb.github.io/_posts/2016-09-21-phabricator.md

 date.timezone = Asia/Shanghai
 ```

+You need to restart apache2 to make if effect.

 4、Disable PHP always_populate_raw_post_data

 The "always_populate_raw_post_data" key is set to some value other than "-1" in your PHP configuration.